High Achievement and Honors

-Undergraduate students are recognized for their high academic achievement by being placed on the Dean's List of their respective college or school each fall and spring semester.
-To be eligible for the Dean's List, students must earn at least 12 credits towards their semester GPA, and achieve a semester GPA of 3.5 or better.
-These requirements apply to all undergraduate students, regardless of their academic class (i.e., freshman, sophomore, junior, or senior).
+Part-time matriculated undergraduate students are recognized for their high academic achievement by being placed on the Dean's List of their respective college or school each spring semester.
+To be eligible for the Dean's List, students must earn at least 12 credits in the academic year (fall and spring semesters) and achieve a GPA of 3.5 or higher in each semester.
+Courses taken for audit, pass-fail, or incomplete at the time grades are processed are not included.

 Departmental Honors focuses on original research and is fostered by all departments.
 Students work independently in the library carrel, the science laboratory, or the experimental classroom pursuing the solutions to their research problems.
 The rigors of direct, unbiased observations, critical analysis, integration, and logical reasoning develop the disciplined thinker needed today.